tsungming/hugo-web/content/about/contribute/writing-a-new-topic.md

 |`attribution`  | For blog posts, supplies an optional author's name
 |`toc`          | Set this to false to prevent the page from having a table of contents generated for it
 |`force_inline_toc` | Set this to true to force the generated table of contents from being inserted inline in the text instead of in a sidebar

-## Choosing a directory

-Depending on your page type, put your new file in a subdirectory of one of these:

-- _blog/
-- _docs/concepts/
-- _docs/guides/
-- _docs/reference/
-- _docs/setup/
-- _docs/tasks/

-You can put your file in an existing subdirectory, or you can create a new subdirectory.
-For blog posts, put the file into a subdirectory for the current year (2017, 2018, etc)

 ## Adding images